Antoni Gaudí: World Heritage

-Canonization cause
+Beatification cause

-A sainthood guild interested in canonization for Gaudí began work in 1992.
+A sainthood guild interested in canonisation for Gaudí began work in 1992.
 By 2003, the cause was officially opened by the bishops of Catalonia.
 On 14 April 2025, Pope Francis declared Gaudí venerable after recognizing what the Vatican described as his heroic virtue.
-There are multiple steps in the process of being recognized as a saint, including beatification, which Gaudí has not yet achieved, although advocates are confident that the official status of "blessed" is forthcoming.
+There are multiple steps in the process of being recognised as a saint, including beatification, which Gaudí has not yet achieved, although advocates are confident that the official status of "blessed" is forthcoming.